schctl/speck/README.txt

     https://www.weatherapi.com/

-Speck's focus isn't practicality, rather, to show use of version control, and other common practices used in open source projects.
+Speck's focus isn't usability, rather, to show use of application structure, version control, and other common practices used in open source projects.
 It intends to have a well documented API and have thoroughly commented implementations.
 It also has a repository hosted on GitHub.

     https://github.com/schctl/speck